SystemCraftsman/strimzi-kafka-cli/examples/5_connect/readme.md

 This will create a Kafka cluster with 2 brokers, and an Elasticsearch cluster that's accessible through a Route.

+Keep in mind that this script doesn't Elasticsearch operator which Elasticsearch resource that is created in this script needs.
+So first you will need to install the operator for Elasticsearch before running the helper script.

 ---
 **NOTE**

 If you are using Kubernetes you can create an Ingress and expose the Elasticsearch instance.

-Exposing the Elasticsearch instance is not mandatory.
+Exposing the Elasticsearch instance is not mandatory; you can access the Elasticsearch instance cluster internally.

 ---